-The Physicians Comparability Allowance authorizes agencies documenting severe recruitment and retention problems to pay annual bonuses to physicians, up to \$14,000 per year for physicians with less than two years Federal service and up to \$20,000 for physicians with more than two years Federal service.
+The Physicians Comparability Allowance authorizes agencies documenting severe recruitment and retention problem to pay an allowance to physicians up to \$14,000 per year for physicians with less than two years Federal service and up to \$20,000 for physicians with more than two years of Federal service.
 PCA was originally authorized by P.L.
-95-603 in 1978 (5 U. S. C. 5 94 8) and has been reauthorized a number of times, including 1979, 1981, 1983, 1987, 1990 and 1993.
+95-603in 1978 (5 U.S.C.
+5943)and has been reauthorized anumber of times, including 1979, 1981, 1983, 1987, 1990, 1993, and 1997.
 Most of the reauthorizations were simple extensions of the PCA authority.
-The 1987 reauthorization doubled the maximum allowable bonuses to the current 1evels.
+The 1987 reauthorization doubled themaximum allowable PCA to the current levels.

 PCA is authorized only to solve severe, documented physician recruitment and retention problems.
-For the purpose of this allowance, severe recruitment and retention problems are considered to exist if all of the following conditions exist: long-lasting position vacancies; high turnover rates in positions requiring well-qualified physicians; applicants do not have the superior qualifications necessary for the position; and existing vacancies cannot be f:illed with well-qualified candidates without PCA.
-Some agencies use alternative programs to improve recruitment and retention of physicians such as the physician special pay authority under title 38, United States Code, that are not covered by this report.
+For the purpose of this allowance, severe recruitment and retention problems are considered to exist if all of the following conditions exist: long-lasting position vacancies; high turnover rates in positions requiring well qualified physicians; applicants do not have the superior qualifications necessary for the position; and existing vacancies cannot be filled with well qualified candidates without PCA.
+Some agencies use alternative programs to improve recruitment and retention of physicians, such as the Title 38 physician Special Pay authority, that are not covered by this report.